Thala T. Rolnick, CPA, PLLC

 Q: What returns are required when a person passes away

-A: Like most tax law, the answer is, it depends - upon the taxpayer's assets and income.
+A: Like most tax law, the answer is, it depends - upon the the taxpayer's assets and income.
 The taxpayer must file a final tax return if their income is above the required filing requirement.
 A return is NOT required to be filed to let the IRS know that the taxpayer has passed away, the social security administration notifies the IRS.

 Any income earned after the taxpayer passes away until up to one year after they pass away is reported on an estate return.
 A return is required if the gross income is over $600.
 If a beneficiary is a non-resident alien then a return is required regardless of the gross income.